greenonline/TinyTextAdventure_in_ZIL/README.md

 How does one go about setting up on the Mac?
 What binaries are required?

+Note: I placed all ZIL related files and directories in a directory named `ZILF/`, under my `~/Downloads/` directory, in order to keep all the files together.

 #### ZILF source code

 The readme of [zilf](https://github.com/taradinoc/zilf) was useful for getting started.